-Because we track our inflow/outflow data at the end of each month, we were able to go back to 2020 as well and provide this monthly number.
+Because we track our inflow/outflow data at the end of each month, we were able to go back to 2021 and provide this monthly number.
 This monthly breakdown wasn't included last year so we couldn't add it in during the last report.
-We've based our target off of March 2022 data as it is more reliable than what we had in 2020.
-Covid has a huge impact on new intakes in March 2020 so we can't base anything off that particular month.
+We are also using 2022 data as our baseline as our Quality BNL status came after March 2020 and we have more confidence in the 2022 data point.